-Over the next several years the agency plans to conduct evaluations that will provide information that the agency can use to improve its operations, processes, and procedures.
+Over the next several years the agency plans to conduct evaluations and continue ongoing evaluations that will provide information the agency can use to improve its operations, processes, and procedures.
 The program evaluations required under GPRA will be included in each of our annual performance budgets.
-The agency's program and process evaluation approaches include the following components:
+The agency's evaluation schedule is noted below:

-- C Evaluate the case management/tracking system - C Evaluate E-Government programs, such as the electronic filing of legal documents - C Evaluate the security of information technology systems and security management measures for addressing security issues - C Audit financial statements annually - C Evaluate the agency's human resource management program
+- Evaluate the case management/tracking system - Evaluate electronic filing of legal documents. - · Evaluate the security of information technology systems and security management measures used for addressing security issues annually. - Audit financial statements annually.